CurtisNewbie/Algorithms/REVIEW.md

 }
 ```

-### 1.10 Union Find Algorithm
+## 1.10 Union Find Algorithm

 "A disjoint-set data structure, also called a union–find data structure or merge–find set, is a data structure that stores a collection of disjoint (non-overlapping) sets."

 A Union find algorithm may be used to find whether there is connection between the two sets S1 and S2, such that it connects the node A in S1 and the node B in S2.

-A graph can be seperated as two sets (two groups of nodes), so a Union-Find algorithm might also be used for graphs.
+A graph can be separated as two sets (two groups of nodes), so a Union-Find algorithm might also be used for graphs.

-#### 1.10.1 API of an Union-Find Algorithm
+### 1.10.1 API of an Union-Find Algorithm

 If A connects to B and B connects to C, A connects to C, and A, B, C all share the same path (as well as the id of the path).
 In order words, if `find(A) == find(B)`, then we know A is connected to B.